drkaizeng/statistics_and_engineering_lab/docs/rust_projects/linear_regression.md

 ### Input
 The input is a header-less TSV file with two columns.
 Each row defines an observation $(x_i, y_i)$.
 Any missing or irregular data will cause the program to exit.

+## Output
+A TSV file with informative row labels.